jira airtable integration logo

 If you decide that Airtable’s Jira sync integration isn’t the right fit for you, there are some alternatives you can try instead:

-If you want to connect Airtable and Jira but don’t want to use Airtable’s sync, you might consider a third-party app, like Zapier instead.
+If you want to connect Airtable and Jira but don’t want to use Airtable’s sync, you might consider a third-party app, such as Zapier (or Zapier alternatives).
 The automations and triggers in Zapier are a bit more flexible than those in the standard Airtable Jira integration.

 If you want to explore the best use cases for and limitations of a Zapier’s Jira Integration, our blog has you covered.